About the competition

 Stories on Air: Enlisting satellite technology to battle for environmental justice.

 Transmissions from NASA’s new TEMPO satellite will make abundant new data about pollution – pinpointed to time and location – widely available.
 The Stories on Air project suggests wedding this treasure trove of scientific data to grassroots environmental activism.
 Adding a geo-tagging technology element, which can provide more targeted and contextual data, 'Stories On Air' provides a strategic, conceptual proposal to give one of New York City’s most respected grassroots environmental organizations, West Harlem Environmental Action (WE ACT), a toolkit allowing activists and neighborhood residents to describe the effects of air pollution in their daily lives and respond with storytelling and visual statements designed to help shape governmental regulation and legislation.

 Lauren Atkins, Noa Bartfeld and Haijing Zhang, students in the Master of Fine Arts Transdisciplinary Design program.

-Transilient: Candid, perceptive portraits of transgendered/ gender non-conforming Americans.
+Transilient: Candid, perceptive portraits of transgender/ gender non-conforming Americans.

-A recent survey reported that more Americans claim to have seen a ghost than to have met a trans-gendered person.
-What would happen, socially and politically, if Trans people were better understood in all their human, multidimensional complexity?
-To find out, the Transilient project covered 10,000 miles in a 2016 loop around the country, interviewing and photographing Trans people.
+A recent survey reported that more Americans claim to have seen a ghost than to have met a trans-gender person.
+What would happen, socially and politically, if trans people were better understood in all their human, multidimensional complexity?
+To find out, the Transilient project covered 10,000 miles in a 2016 loop around the country, interviewing and photographing trans people.
 The resulting 50 portraits and first-person stories create a remarkable record studded with surprises and insights, dissolving stereotypes and humanizing its subjects as only great photojournalism can.